Learning One Representation to Optimize All Rewards: Experiments

 We now investigate FB's ability to generalize to new tasks that cannot be solved by an already trained goal-oriented model: reaching a goal with forbidden states imposed a posteriori, reaching the nearest of two goals, and choosing between a small, close reward and a large, distant one.

 First, for the task of reaching a target position $g_0$ \score{1}{1} while avoiding some forbidden positions $g_1, \ldots g_k$ \tikz\draw[red,fill=red] (0,0) circle (.7ex);, we set $z_R = B(g_1) - \lambda \sum_{i=1}^k B(g_i)$ and run the corresponding $\eps$-greedy policy defined by $F(s, a, z_R)^\top z_R$.
 Fig.~\ref{figure: neg reward} shows the resulting trajectories, which succeed at solving the task for the different domains.
 In Ms.\ Pacman, the path is suboptimal (though successful) due to the sudden appearance of a monster along the optimal path.
-(We only plot the initial frame; the full series of frames along the trajectory is in the Appendix.)
+(We only plot the initial frame; see the full series of frames along the trajectory in Appendix~\ref{sec:setup}, Fig.~\ref{fig:fullpacmanframes}.)
 Fig.~\ref{figure: mix reward in continuous maze} (left) provides a contour plot of $\max_{a \in A}F(s, a, z_R)^\top z_R$ for the continuous maze and shows the landscape shape around the forbidden regions.

 Next, we consider the task of reaching the closest target among two equally rewarding positions $g_0$ and $g_1$, by setting $z_R = B(g_0) + B(g_1)$.
 The optimal $Q$-function is \emph{not} a linear combination of the $Q$-functions for $g_0$ and $g_1$.
 Fig.~\ref{figure: equal reward} shows successful trajectories generated by the policy $\pi_{z_R}$.
 On the contour plot of $\max_{a \in A}F(s, a, z_R)^\top z_R$ in Fig.~\ref{figure: mix reward in continuous maze} (right), the two rewarding positions appear as basins of attraction.
-Similar results for a third task are shown in the Appendix: introducing a ``distracting'' small reward next to the initial position of the agent, with a larger reward further away.
-The Appendix includes embedding visualizations for different $z$ and for Discrete Maze and Ms.\ Pacman.
+Similar results for a third task are shown in Appendix~\ref{sec:setup}: introducing a ``distracting'' small reward next to the initial position of the agent, with a larger reward further away.